freedomzx/KoroneBot/README.md

 To use this command, send "!whoami".

 The bot will then send you your discord account's join date for the current server, discord account creation date, user ID, and username discriminator (the 4 numbers after your username.)

+# Word Commands (wordCommands.py)

+## !define

+To use this command, send: "!help <single english word to define>".

+The bot will then either define the word, or tell you that it cannot find a definition for the given word.

+Thank you PyDictionary.

+## !hangman

+To use this command, send "!hangman".

+The bot will then start a game of hangman, giving the slots for a word and sending an ASCII picture of a hangman board.

+To guess a letter or the entire word, send "guess <guess>".

+The game will proceed until the man is dead or the word is found.
+You have 7 lives!

+## !wordoftheday

+To use this command, send "!wordoftheday".

+The bot will then give a word of the day and its definition, from a GET request to the Wordnik API.

+Powered by Wordnik API.

 # SQL Commands (sqlCommands.py)